 Address: 264 George Street, Sydney

-Built to be “the Empire’s Greatest Theatre” at the peak of the Jazz Age, the State Theatre combines Gothic facades with a neoclassical interior and baroque auditorium, giving you a glimpse of the show business of yesteryear.
+The State Theatre, built to be “the Empire’s Greatest Theatre” at the peak of the Jazz Age, combines Gothic facades with a neoclassical interior and baroque auditorium, giving you a glimpse of the show business of yesteryear.

 The theatre is referred to as the “Palace of dreams”

-Seating 2,034 people and filled with an impressive collection of classic art, including work by William Dobell, sculptures and stunning chandeliers, if you want to learn more amount this fantastic property, book one of their guided tours.
+Seating 2,034 people and filled with an impressive collection of classic art, including work by William Dobell, sculptures and stunning chandeliers.
+If you want to learn more about this fantastic property, book one of their guided tours.
 At the very least, wander into the foyer as you walk past.

 Architect: Henry Eli White l Opened: 1929